Anthony Albanese: Foreign affairs

 In March 2024, Albanese was referred to the International Criminal Court (ICC) by Birchgrove Legal as an accessory to genocide for his government's actions during the Gaza War, which included freezing funding to UNRWA, providing military aid to Israel, and allowing Australian citizens to serve in the IDF.
 The document, which was signed by over 100 Australian lawyers and barristers, made Albanese the first Western leader to be referred to the ICC in the context of the Gaza War.

 In April 2024, Albanese told Israeli Prime Minister Benjamin Netanyahu that Australians were outraged by the death of an Australian citizen in Israel's attack on aid workers in Gaza.
 Albanese condemned the Iranian strikes in Israel and reiterated the necessity for sanctions against Iran.
 Following the Israeli attacks on the Gaza Strip in March 2025, Albanese called on all parties to respect the ceasefire and the hostage agreement.

 In August 2024, Albanese and Indonesian President-elect and Defense Minister Prabowo Subianto announced a new defence cooperation agreement to strengthen Australia–Indonesia security ties.

-Appointments

-Public service

-On 3 April 2024, Albanese announced Sam Mostyn as the new governor-general of Australia, replacing the outgoing David Hurley.
-She began her term on 1 July 2024.
-On 25 July 2024, Albanese announced jointly with the energy minister Bowen that former New South Wales energy minister Matt Kean would become the new Chair of the Climate Change Authority.
-In July 2024, Albanese appointed Jillian Segal as Special Envoy to Combat Antisemitism in a response to an increase in anti-semitic rhetoric and violence since the beginning of the Gaza war.
-He similarly appointed Muslim faith leader Aftab Malik as Special Envoy to Combat Islamophobia in October 2024.

-Judiciary

-On 17 October 2022, Albanese's government appointed Jayne Jagot as a Justice of the High Court of Australia, giving the High Court a majority of female Justices for the first time in its history.
-On 22 August 2023, his government appointed Stephen Gageler as chief justice of Australia.